 You are now through the exercises concerned with the Target Map.
-You have created the root Business Object Card with its hierarchy of child Business Objects, and by adding the Interface Fields you have created a very precise interface specification of the data your Target Map expect to receive.
+You have created the root Business Object Card with its hierarchy of child Business Objects, and by adding the Interface Fields you have created a very precise interface specification of the data your Target Map expects to receive.
 Based on this interface you have instructed the Target Map how to use the data received to produce the necessary data to deliver to the Target System.

 To ensure that your mapping is consistent and free of mistakes, you must validate the Target map (and of course correct any validation errors)

-And finally publish the interface you have defined in your Target map so you can import it into the Source map in the next string of exercises.
+And finally, publish the interface you have defined in your Target map so you can import it into the Source map in the next string of exercises.

 Commit your work

-By checking your work in to the Repository is like putting it into a Safe.
+By checking your work into the Repository is like putting it into a Safe.
 No matter what you do afterwards, your work up to now is safe in the Repository.
 Additionally, by committing in you are also making your work available to the other members of your team.
 If they do a Get Latest Version from the Repository, they will get all your work merged into their local Target map.

 You can commit in 2 different ways.

 - Open the Pending Changes Tool Window in on the right edge of Studio, provide a commit message, select the items to commit and click the Commit button

 - Right click the very top-most node in the Project Explorer tree view and select Commit... in in the context menu.

 The Studio can perform a validation of the Target map (and of course the Source map later on).
 This validation is very deep and ensures that your Target map is consistent.
 In fact, if your validation is free of validation errors (warnings are ok) Hopp guarantees that